Experienced Tax Attorneys

 Maryland Business Tax Lawyer Handling Complex Partnership/TEFRA Issues

-The attorneys at Thorn Law Group have extensive experience guiding clients through the complex tax laws and regulations governing partnerships and individual partners.
+The attorneys at US International Tax Advisors have extensive experience guiding clients through the complex tax laws and regulations governing partnerships and individual partners.
 Our lawyers counsel and advise partnerships, LLCs taxed as partnerships, and other entities throughout the Maryland region and across the U.S. dealing with complicated tax law matters and disputes.
 We are a strong and aggressive tax law team that is well-positioned to help our clients resolve sensitive tax law issues, including representing clients in IRS audits of their partnership activities.

 When the accuracy of a partnership tax return is in question, the IRS will ordinarily audit the partnership to determine whether it properly treated and reported its income and losses.
 A partnership audit can be complex because partnerships are not treated as separate business entities and therefore do not pay taxes on the income they report to the IRS.
 Rather, the individual partners in the partnership are required to report income and losses from the partnership on their personal federal tax returns.
 If the IRS audit of the partnership uncovers a tax deficiency or refund, the deficiency or refund will be applied to the partner’s federal tax returns.